 Some babies begin eating solids around 6 months, while others aren’t quite ready for a bit longer.
 If you plan on starting with pureed food, it’s important to begin with single ingredients.
 It really doesn’t take long for your baby to move through those initial stages of experimenting with first purees to the following stages of thicker blends, and then eventually chunky meals and finger foods.

-It’s important that a baby food delivery service offers developmentally appropriate selections for your growing baby.
+It’s important that baby food delivery services offers developmentally appropriate selections for your growing baby.
 Yumi is a great example of a company that provides choices for every stage of development.

 You don’t want to put just anything into that little tummy, and you also want to be mindful of foods associated with food allergies and intolerances.
 Most companies make a point of staying away from the big 8 allergens – dairy, eggs, peanuts, tree nuts, soy, fish, shellfish, and wheat, but not all do.